-Psalm 16 expresses a hope of King David.
-But what was he hoping for?
-Is it for a long and full life in the present – or is it for immortality and to be in God’s presence forever?
-It appears that David was hoping for the latter, for his affirmation that God will not “abandon my soul to Sheol” implies that God would not leave him to the grave.
+In rabbinic tradition, there was discussion as to whether David was speaking of immortality in Psalm 16.1 The psalm expresses King David’s hope, but what was he hoping for?
+Was it for a long and full life in the present – or was it for immortality and to be in God’s presence forever?
+David affirms that God will not “abandon my soul to Sheol,” implying that God would not leave him to the grave.
 And his affirmation that God would “not let your holy one see corruption” (“corruption” is literally, “the Pit”) implies that he believed he would not undergo the physical decay that death involves.

-In rabbinic tradition there was actually discussion as to whether David was speaking of immortality.
-A popular Jewish song goes like this: “David, Melech Yisrael, chai, chai, v’kayam.”
-“David, King of Israel, lives forever” (or “lives and endures”).
+A popular Jewish song goes like this: “David, Melech Yisrael, chai, chai, v’kayam,” “David, King of Israel, lives forever” (or “lives and endures”).
 An online poster (using an alternative spelling for David) posed this question to a Jewish discussion group: “I’m pretty sure David, the king of Israel is dead and buried.
 If so, what does this song really mean and why do we sing it?”
-One answer given was: “Perhaps since the messiah is to be from the lineage of King David and has yet to come it is a reference of things to come via King David’s line and a continuation?”
+One answer given was: “Perhaps since the messiah is to be from the lineage of King David and has yet to come it is a reference of things to come via King David’s line and a continuation?”2

-In Acts 13, Paul argues similarly.
+In Acts chapter 13, Paul argues similarly.
 David did see (that is, experience) that corruption of death, because, after all, he died.
 But it was in his own descendant, the Messiah Jesus, that corruption was not seen.
-And as Paul taught elsewhere, because of Jesus’ resurrection, the resurrection of all other believers is possible.
+As Paul taught elsewhere, because of Jesus’ resurrection, the resurrection of all other believers is possible.

 David looked ahead to a life with God beyond the grave, even if he did not have full clarity of what that entailed.
 Because Jesus’ resurrection enables the resurrection of all believers, including David, that vision of his own resurrection merged with the resurrection of Jesus.

-For details, see Michael L. Brown, Answering Jewish Objections to Jesus, vol. 3, Messianic Prophecy Objections (Grand Rapids, MI: Baker Books, 2003), p.
-115.
+1. For details, see Michael L. Brown, Answering Jewish Objections to Jesus, vol. 3, Messianic Prophecy Objections (Grand Rapids, MI: Baker Books, 2003), 115.